Ward's Point: Ward's Point Conservation Area

 Ward's Point Conservation Area is a historic archaeological site and national historic district.
 The district encompasses nine contributing sites.
 It includes the property on which the Conference House sits.
 The Conference House was listed as a National Historic Landmark in 1966.
 The conservation area was specifically identified for preservation based on "the information it may provide on prehistoric and historic Indian subsistence and settlement on Staten Island."
 A number of prehistoric remains have been located on the site.
 It was added to the National Register of Historic Places in 1982.

 Ward's Point Archeological Site

 Near Ward's Point is the Ward's Point Archeological Site, an archaeological site within Conference House Park.
 It was declared a National Historic Landmark in 1993.
 The site has been known since 1858, when human remains were first unearthed in the area.
 It is one of the largest and best preserved sites for studying Native American people in the New York area.

+It overlaps with the Aakawaxung Munahanung (Island Protected from the Wind) Archaeological Site in Conference House Park, which was designated by the New York City Landmarks Preservation Commission in 2021.